rootCircle/acads/pages/Cryptography - Before Midsems.md

 	- #### Redundancy of a Language
 		- ![image.png](../assets/image_1726397968270_0.png)
 	- #### Unicity distance:
+		- The average
-		- The average amount of ciphertext required for an opponent to be able to uniquely compute the key, given enough computing time
+			- for an opponent to be able to uniquely compute the key, given enough computing time
 			- Spurious Key=0
 - ## Block Cipher
 	- $f^-1$ exists